dmal0/cs4500-project1/README.txt

         We had an issue with free_list() where we would get a segmentation fault after trying to print a list that had been freed.
 This makes sense because the list pointer now points to an invalid location.
-We attempted to set the list pointer to NULL within the Free_List() function, but since we are only operating on a copy of that pointer, the segmentation fault persisted.
+We attempted to set the list pointer to NULL within the free_list() function, but since we are only operating on a copy of that pointer, the segmentation fault persisted.
 Eventually, we realized that the easiest solution was to set the list to NULL within main() where we have access to the actual pointer.